 At Fraunhofer IZM he has been working for the European Commission on the review of the exemptions from material bans in the End-of-Life Vehicles Directive and the RoHS Directive since 2005.
 Otmar has also been active as an international consultant for key industry players on European legislation — mainly the RoHS-, WEEE- and REACH Directives.

-Since 2008 Otmar holds a position as a guest professor lecturing on industrial sustainability at the Technical University of Cottbus in Germany and as consultant to the SCYCLE operating unit of the UNU Institute for the Advanced Study of Sustainability (UNU-IAS).
+Since 2008 Otmar holds a position as a guest professor lecturing on industrial sustainability at the Technical University of Cottbus in Germany and as consultant to the SCYCLE operating unit of the UNU Institute for Sustainability and Peace (UNU-ISP).
 His research and other activities focus on end-of-life quality standards for e-waste and on international consulting on e-waste management.